Salaries, Dividends, and Drawings (2019 Update)

-Many business owners, when starting out, often incorporate their business as a Company due to the attractions of paying tax at a flat rate.
-However, what many don’t realise is that the Company tax rate will only apply until money is withdrawn from the Company.
+Many business owners, when starting out register their business as a Company.
+This is due to the lower tax rates which apply.
+However, Company tax rates only apply until money is withdrawn from the Company.
 Following this, an additional rate of tax may be applicable, dependent on the recipient’s circumstances.

 Generally, when operating as a Company, Shareholders have three options as to how they can extract profits from the business; through the payment of dividends, a salary or drawings.

 This article will explain the difference between salaries, dividends and drawings and the effects each will have on your business.

 Receiving dividends from the business

 Companies pay dividends from their post-tax profits.
 Post-tax profits are profits which the Company has already paid tax on.

 Shareholders can avoid paying additional tax on dividends distributed from profits.
 One of these is a franking credit equal to the amount of tax paid by the Company (i.e. 30%).
 Shareholders can use this to reduce their tax liability as it is part of their dividend.

 Shareholders need to declare dividends as income and pay tax on the grossed-up value (which includes the franking credit).